 Once the new floorplan was proposed, we turned our attention to generating ambiance and character in the hall.
 With limited wall space, the ceiling area presented the greatest opportunity to achieve this.

-Considering the rich history and physical transformation of the gold course and the idea that “No two fairways and no two greens are alike”, we proposed abstracting the layout of the golf course, including fairways, tee and hole positions, and using it as a topographical device for the club’s ceiling plane.
+Considering the rich history and physical transformation of the golf course and the idea that “No two fairways and no two greens are alike”, we proposed abstracting the layout of the golf course, including fairways, tee and hole positions, and using it as a topographical device for the club’s ceiling plane.
 This would unite the hall and bar areas, create a feature connecting the club’s interior and exterior, as well as allowing for acoustic treatment (to absorb sound) and adaptable lighting to spaces.